salesforce/lwc-rfcs/text/0000-canonical-metadata.md

           // Parent class name.
 This could be the aliased import binding, use the module specifier
           // refId to check the name of the binding in the source module
           name: string;
-          // module name in full canonical form, the ModuleReference object can be looked up at
-          // the root ScriptFile object using this name
           moduleSpecifier: string;
-          refId: ID; // Back pointer to the metadata for the parent class
+          refId: ID; // Back pointer to the metadata for external module reference
-          // Location of the parent class identifier
           location: SourceLocation;
       }
     | 'unresolved'; // When the parent class is not statically analyzable, for example mixins

-// Information about a module imported into a module using the 'import' statement. interface ModuleReference {
+// Information about a module reference interface ModuleReference {
     // Full canonical name, eg. lightning/input, lightning/recordForm
     // name will be in camel case
     moduleSpecifier: string;
-    // name of the bundle or module, will retain camel case
+    // name of the bundle or module, will retain camel case name?: string;
-    name: string;
     // namespace if it exists
     namespace?: string;
     // Only present for salesforce scoped modules, else property is omitted